Method allows you to keep track of custom information on any of your customers through the use of custom fields.

 Update View Contact Screen with Custom Field

-The only difficult aspect of adding your custom field to the View Contact screen is deciding where to put it.
+If you need or want your custom field to be added to the View Contact screen, the only difficult aspect is deciding where to put it.
 Make sure, however, it's within the Customer Details section.

 Update Edit Entity Screen with Custom Field